francopasut/academic/content/en/post/latex_to_docx/index.md

 ![](esempio_latex_en.png)

-In the second example, I show the outcome of the conversion by applying the *htlatex* command and then opening, the HTML with LibreOffice Write:
+In the second example, I show the outcome of the conversion by applying the *htlatex* command and then opening, the HTML with LibreOffice Writer:

 ![](esempio_htlatex_en.png)